-Here's a quick recap of 40 years of life.
+Here's a quick recap of the 40 or so years of my life.

-Born in Boulder.
-Went to college at Stanford.
-Got hooked on jazz and philosophy.
-Made the "pragmatic" call to become a philosopher and learn to live the good life.
+I grew up in Boulder.
+I went to college at Stanford, where I got hooked on jazz and philosophy.
+There, I made the "pragmatic" decision to become a philosopher rather than a jazz musician in an attempt to learn how to live the good life.

-Got an MA at Stanford, followed by a PhD at Princeton in political philosophy.
-At the end of 10 years of intense philosophical training, didn't exactly experience human flourishing.
+I then got an MA at Stanford, followed by a PhD at Princeton in political philosophy.
+At the end of 10 years of intense philosophical training, I didn't exactly achieve my goal of realizing human flourishing through philosophy.
 Instead, I burned out.

-Left my cushy tenure-track job in 2012 to keep exploring this crazy idea of philosophy as a way of life.
-Met Eric Langshur.
-Cofounded LifeXT, a human performance training program, and coauthored the NYT bestseller Start Here: Master The Lifelong Skill of Wellbeing.
+Then, I left my cushy tenure-track job in 2012 to continue exploring this crazy idea of philosophy as a way of life.
+That's when I met Eric Langshur, my cofounder at LifeXT, a mindfulness training company that brings optimal wellbeing to the workplace.
+Together, we authored the NYT bestseller Start Here: Master The Lifelong Skill of Wellbeing.

 You'll now find me writing all sorts of articles about what I like to call "inner technologies of the mind" in Inc. Magazine, Mindful Magazine.
 Entrepreneur, Thomson Reuter's The Legal Executive Institute, The ABA Journal, and other leading business publications.

-Working right now with my wife Kaley Klemp on a new book, Marriage 3.0: A Practical Guide to Building an 80/80 Marriage.
-It's a book about navigating marriage in the modern age published by Viking/Penguin Life (Random House).
+I'm also working with my wife Kaley Klemp on a new book, The 80/80 Marriage: A New Model for a Happier, Stronger Marriage.
+It's a book about navigating marriage in the modern age and will be published by Viking/Penguin Life (Random House) in February 2021.

 When I'm not doing all that, you'll find me hiking in the hills of Boulder, meditating in odd places, and still playing a little jazz on the piano.